 - The electricity grid in its present form would struggle to cope with such an outcome; more investment would be needed to cover peak-time demand.

 With many thanks to Florian Knobloch of Radboud University for running the simulations.
-The FTT:Heat model is described here.
+Please find here a description of the FTT:Heat model.

 : The model does not distinguish between existing and new-build homes, so we have imposed an outright ban on new gas and oil-based systems, while allowing existing systems to reach the end of their lifetimes.